-The academic climbs of the past few months, even the past two weeks, have been outstanding.
+The academic climbs of the past few months, even the past two weeks, have been incredible.
 I have spoken with people whom I could only have dreamt of meeting.
 Professors have contacted me through various channels offering all sorts of help.

 The process of leaving this country is remarkably testing.
 How sorely tempting it must be just to forget it all and casually disappear.
 I headed back to face the stern headmistress today in Dufour, to find that she wasn’t in.
 A covering gentleman, without saying a word, glanced at my certificates and ripped up the conditions sheet.
 There is an ugly ruthlessness to this office.

 That, unfortunately, was the highlight.
-My newly acquired student card could not recoup anything I should have been entitled to as a student, either at the bank.
-Alas, the tax reimbursement that had been suggested is not possible either.
-In fact, rather than leaving here with an extra few thousand francs, in transpires that I’ll actually owe the state money in due course.
+My newly acquired student card could not recoup anything I should have been entitled to as a student, either at the bank or in terms of tax.
+Somehow, rather than leaving here with an extra few thousand francs, in transpires that I’ll actually owe the state money in due course.
 That really is a microcosm of the experience.

 There is a gruelling start to the final week too.
-The majority of English students sit exams on Monday.
+The majority of our English students sit exams on Monday.
 Papers have to be delivered at 8:00am, and then it’s a trip to the Service des Paies (personnel and finance), either at the dreaded Dufour or the State office (or both), as certain documents are only printed on the 26th of the month, and then a dash back for invigilation.

-I thought academia allowed all types of character, but I think I’m too timid to be proactive in the necessary ways.
+I thought academia allowed all types of character, but I think I’m too timid to thrive at it.
 I have a complex about using the libraries here because of my track record of setting off the alarms.
 When my colleague returned from a six-month period of leave and came back to the office last week, my self-motivational quotes were gone from the whiteboard, replaced by some graffiti.
 I’m soon an irrelevance.

-I started this post determined to find optimism.
-Instead, I question where the fire I had during long train journeys to Edinburgh, when a PhD seemed a far-distant option, has gone.
+I started this role determined to find optimism.
+Instead, I question where the fire I had during long commutes to Edinburgh during my master’s year (when a PhD seemed a far-distant option) has gone.
 Now, I hope that I will cherish the solitude until all these doubts fade away.
 As it is, every day of this final spell seems to reinforce the sentiments all the more.

 I’ll sign off a 12-hour day with the words of Jack Bauer: ‘I want my life back, and I want it now’.
-I’m not footnoting.